 What vaccinations does my dog need?

-- DHPP - Given at least 24 hours prior to check-in; renewed every 1 to 3 years.
+- DHPP - Given at least one week prior to check-in; renewed every 1 to 3 years.

-- Rabies - Given at least 24 hours prior to check-in; renewed every 1 to 3 years.
+- Rabies - Given at least one week prior to check-in; renewed every 1 to 3 years.

 Am I responsible for delivering proof of vaccinations before I arrive?

 Bellevue Pet Adventures will call your veterinarian to verify vaccination dates so you don't have to chase down paperwork yourself.
-HOWEVER, if you are making reservations with less than 48 hours notice, please be prepared to scan/fax/email or deliver these documents to us yourself.
+HOWEVER, if you are making reservations with less than 48 hours notice, or if there are circumstances which prevent your veterinarian from providing shot records, please be prepared to scan/fax/email or deliver these documents to us yourself.

 What is Kennel Cough (canine cough)?

 Canine cough is a fairly common ailment in dogs.
 People tend to associate it with dogs who have recently been boarded (or "kenneled").
 However, your dog could contract canine cough anywhere they come into contact with other dogs; such as, the groomer, the veterinarian's office, in dog obedience class, at a dog show or any other dog related event.
 Any time your dog is in the vicinity of an infected dog, the potential exists for infection.
-Canine cough is caused by an airborne virus, which is highly contagious.
+Canine cough is caused by a number of airborne pathogens, and is highly contagious.
 The incubation period is about 7-10 days, meaning your dog will not display symptoms of illness for about 7-10 days following exposure to the virus.

 How do I prevent my dog from getting canine cough?